nickbrandt/GitLab/doc/user/permissions.md

 ### Confidential Issues permissions

-Confidential issues can be accessed by reporters and higher permission levels, as well as by guest users that create a confidential issue.
+Confidential issues can be accessed by users with reporter and higher permission levels, as well as by guest users that create a confidential issue.
 To learn more, read through the documentation on [permissions and access to confidential issues](project/issues/confidential_issues.md#permissions-and-access-to-confidential-issues).